rdgao/rdgao.github.io/_posts/2014-06-29-creativity-and-answers.md

-I'm just going to end today's segment with this: we often applaud the innovators of every generation for their massive creativity/intellect/ingenuity, but what we should really be admiring is their courage to do the wrong thing.
+I'm just going to end today's segment with this: we often applaud the innovators of every generation for their massive creativity /intellect /ingenuity, but what we should really be admiring is their courage to do the wrong thing.

 I should have named this piece "Larry Page probably doesn't use Google."